SukruthMS/SukruthMS/README.md

  💼 Software Developer |  🎓 Pursuing Master's in Computer Science at Northeastern University
 ----------------------------------------------------------------------------------------------

-🚀 Ambitious engineer with a passion for problem solving using computer science and on a mission to drive innovation in the world of software development.
+🚀 Ambitious engineer with a passion for problem solving in computer science and on a mission to drive innovation in the world of software development.

-👨‍💻 Actively seeking Software/Full-Stack Development internship opportunities for Spring/Summer 2024
+👨‍💻 Actively seeking Software/Full-Stack Development internship opportunities starting Spring/Summer 2024

 * 💡  Constantly exploring new technologies and methodologies to stay at the forefront of the ever-evolving tech landscape.
 * 🌍  I'm based in Boston, Massachusetts.